Ninja-Squad/ninja-squad.github.com/_posts/2019-05-14-build-your-angular-application-with-bazel.md

 The key advantages of Bazel are:

-- the possibility of building your backends and frontends with the same tool.
+- the possibility of building your backends and frontends with the same tool
 - the incremental build and tests
-- the possibility to have remote builds on a build farm
+- the possibility to have remote builds (and cache) on a build farm

 The second point is the most useful for most developers.
 Bazel allows you to declare tasks with clear inputs and outputs.